Kendra Cocksedge

 Kendra Margaret Cocksedge MNZM (born 1 July 1988) is a retired New Zealand Rugby Union player and Cricketer.
 She played for the New Zealand Women's national rugby union side, the Black Ferns and for the Canterbury provincial side.
 She was a member of the 2010, 2017 and 2021 Rugby World Cup winning squads.
 In 2018 she won the Kelvin R Tremain Memorial Player of the Year Award at the annual New Zealand Rugby awards.

 Early life

 Cocksedge was originally from Taranaki, she played rugby from a young age and made the Taranaki and Hurricanes Secondary School teams.
 She also represented the Central Hinds at cricket, debuting as a 15-year-old.

 Cricket career

 Cocksedge wore cap #100 for the Central Districts Hinds, playing 38 List A one-day matches and five Twenty20s.
-She debuted in the 2004-5 season and played through to the 2007-8 season State League final (after she has already become a Black Fern).
-When her rugby and cricket commitments required her to chose a single sport, she retired from cricket.
+She debuted in the 2004–5 season and played through to the 2007–8 season State League final (after she has already become a Black Fern).
+When her rugby and cricket commitments required her to choose a single sport, she retired from cricket.